Quickstart: Run your first Batch job in the Azure portal

 Enter a value for Account name.
 This name must be unique within the Azure Location selected.
 It can contain only lowercase letters and numbers, and it must be between 3-24 characters.

 Under Storage account, click Select a storage account, then select an existing storage account or create a new one.

 When the Deployment succeeded message appears, go to the Batch account that you created.

 Create a pool of compute nodes

 Now that you have a Batch account, create a sample pool of Windows compute nodes for test purposes.
-The pool for this quick example consists of two nodes running a Windows Server 2019 image from the Azure Marketplace.
+The pool in this quickstart consists of two nodes running a Windows Server 2019 image from the Azure Marketplace.

 In the Batch account, select Pools > Add.

 Enter a Pool ID called mypool.

 In Operating System, use the following settings (you can explore other options).

 Setting Value Image Type Marketplace Publisher microsoftwindowsserver Offer windowsserver Sku 2019-datacenter-core-smalldisk